mis0butter/croc_crabs/README.md

 ## 3. Run an example

 `crabs_invdyn.py` solves an inverse-dynamics optimal control problem for the crab robot.

-To just solve the optimization problem and view the output in the terminal, run:
+- To just solve the optimization problem and **view the output in the terminal**, run:
 ```bash
 python scripts/crabs_invdyn.py
 ```

-To visualize the robot motion in Meshcat (3D viewer), run:
+- To **visualize the robot motion in Meshcat** (3D viewer), run:
 ```bash
 python scripts/crabs_invdyn.py display
 ```

-To view analysis plots, run:
+- To **view analysis plots**, run (warning: still in development):
 ```bash
 python scripts/crabs_invdyn.py plot
 ```
-**Warning**: plots are in development and may be incorrect.

-To do both:
+- To view robot motion in Meschat and analysis plots:
 ```bash
 python scripts/crabs_invdyn.py plot display
 ```